khulnasoft/devkit/docs/dev/merge-diff.md

 unpacking the layers on top of each other.
 See the "Performance Details" section for more info.

-Additionally, if you export your Buildkit cache to a registry, this same idea can be extended to any LLB types, not just `llb.Image`.
+Additionally, if you export your Devkit cache to a registry, this same idea can be extended to any LLB types, not just `llb.Image`.
 So, using the same example as the previous use case: